 If you purchased the Nest Thermostat you probably read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For more detailed information, see Nest Support page.
+For more detailed information, see their Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or going down completely.
-Nest recommends recharging and restarting your thermostat to fix the issue and get it up and going again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or going down completely.
+Nest recommends recharging and restarting your thermostat to resolve the issue and get it up and running again.